brunomaga/brunomaga.github.io/_drafts/2019-10-12-Bayesian-Regression.md

 ---
 layout: post
 title:  "Bayesian Regression"
-date:   2019-10-12 12:01:42 +0100
+date:   2019-10-12 01:00:00 +0100
 categories: [machine learning, supervised learning, probabilistic programming]
 tags: [machinelearning]
 ---

 Bayesian methods allows us to perform modelling of an input to an output by providing a measure of uncertainty or "how sure we are", based on the seen data.
+Unlike most *frequentist* methods commonly used, where the outpt of the method is a set of best fit parameters (e.g. the values of the weight on linear regression), the output of a Bayesian regression is a probability distribution of each model parameter, called the *posterior distribution*.
+Unlike most *frequentist* methods commonly used, where the outpt of the method is a set of best fit parameters (e.g. the values of the weight on linear regression), the output of a Bayesian regression is a probability distribution of each model parameter, called the *posterior distribution*.

+For the sake of comparison, take the example of the simple linear regression $y = mx + b$.
+On the frequentist approach, one tries to find the constant that define the slope $m$ and bias $b$ values, with $m \in \mathbb{R}$ and $b \in \mathbb{R}$, using optimization methods.
+On the other hand, the Bayesian approach would also compute $y = mx + b$, however, $b$ and $m$ are not fixed values but drawn from probabilities that we *tune* during training.
+As an example, we can assume as prior knowledge that $m$ and $b$ are independent and and normally distributed, therefore $b \thicksim \mathbb{N}(\mu, \sigma^2)$ and $w \thicksim \mathbb{N}(\mu, \sigma^2)$, and the parameters to be learnt would then be all $\mu$ and $\sigma$.
+Additionally, we can also add the model of noise (or inverse precision) constant $\varepsilon$ that models as well *how noisy* our data may be, by computing $y = mx + b + \varepsilon$, with $\varepsilon \thicksim \mathbb{N}(0, \sigma^2)$.

+Another benefit of Bayesian is the possibility of **online learning**, TODO

 Take the following example of few observations of $x$ in a linear space, plotted in pink, with a yellow line represeting a linear regression of the data:

 <p align="center">
 <img width="40%" height="40%" src="/assets/2019-Bayesian-Regression/linear_bayesian_1.png">